Browse an alphabetical listing of faculty members by name:

 Nasrin Qader, French & Italian.
 Specializes in modern Arabic literature, African literature in French and English, and literary theory and criticism.

 Sandra Richards, Theatre and African American Studies, is a scholar of performance practices and aethetics in African and African diaspora theater.
 She is especially interested in the implications of festival performance for written drama and the analysis of social movements.
+Currently, she serves as Professor in Residence and Director of the Liberal Arts program at Northwestern University in Qatar.

 Rachel Riedl, Political Science, current research explores why democratization in Africa has produced such a varied array of representative institutions and political structures by focusing on the causes of variation in party system institutionalization.